Skip to content

 Greenland Declares Climate “State of Emergency” — Arctic Alarm Echoes Worldwide

-In early February 2026, the government of Greenland — the vast Arctic territory of the Kingdom of Denmark — declared a state of emergency as dramatic changes in its environmental and ecosystems started to reshape…
+In early 2026, the government of Greenland — the vast Arctic territory of the Kingdom of Denmark — formally declared a regional climate emergency.
+The declaration was, in the words of officials in Nuuk, both…

 Climate Refugees Worldwide: Millions Forced to Leave Their Homes